-25.2.1.1 SMTP Server Targets
+27.2.1.1 SMTP Server Targets

 You can add SMTP servers using the SMTP Server Target box.
-Cerberus currently supports the SMTP protocol, including SMTP with SSL encryption and STARTTLS.
+Cerberus currently supports the SMTP protocol, including SMTP with TLS/SSL or STARTTLS encryption.
 If your server requires it, SMTP server credentials can be configured by selecting the SMTP Authentication checkbox.

-25.2.1.2 EXECUTABLE TARGETS
+27.2.1.2 EXECUTABLE TARGETS

-Cerberus can be configured to launch a .exe, .bat, or .com file as an action for any event.
-Just select a file path and press the "Update" button to make an executable target available for selection when adding and editing rules.
+Cerberus can be configured to launch a script or application as an action for any event.
+Just select or enter the path to the executable or script and press the "Update" button to make an executable target available for selection when adding and editing rules.
 Command-line options for the executable are specified on a per-action basis from the rule editing page.

-25.2.1.3 HTTP Post Targets
+27.2.1.3 HTTP Post TARGETS